kanishka-commits/React.js/Basics.md

   - It follows unidirectional data binding or data flow.
   - It uses reusable or composable UI components for developing the view.

 Why Virtual Dom: Each time the data changes in a react app, a new virtual DOM gets created.
-Creating a virtual DOM is much faster than rendering the UI inside the browser.
+Creating a virtual DOM is much faster than rendering the UI inside the browser. \
-SEO FRiendly: It also allows server-side rendering, which boosts the SEO of an app.
+SEO FRiendly: It also allows server-side rendering, which boosts the SEO of an app.\
+Higher-Order Component(HOC) is a function that takes in a component and returns a new component. \

 **Concept: React uses two virtual DOMs to render the user interface.
 One of them is used to store the current state of the objects and the other to store the previous state of the objects.
 Whenever the virtual DOM gets updated, react compares the two virtual DOMs and gets to know about which virtual DOM objects were updated.
 After knowing which objects were updated, react renders only those objects inside the real DOM instead of rendering the complete real DOM.
 This way, with the use of virtual DOM, react solves the problem of inefficient updating.**

+few techniques to optimize React app performanc- Lazyloading, useMemo()\
+What are the different phases of the component lifecycle?
+Initialization, Mounting, Updating, Unmounting\
+*(Mounting refers to putting the elements into the browser DOM)*
 ## Create React App (CRA)
 It's a command-line interface (CLI) tool that automates the setup of a new React project.
 It was officially supported by the React team and provided a streamlined way to get started with React development without needing to manually configure build tools like Webpack and Babel.